tumstech/Desklet/README.md

 Desktop Interface Web Application for Tablets.

-Desklet is a HTML5/CSS3/JavaScript and PHP based web desktop made for iOS-based Tablets
+Desklet is a HTML5/CSS3/JavaScript and PHP based web desktop made for Tablets, and Desktop PCs too.

 =======